richardpon/AdvancedTwitterClient/README.md

 Describe any challenges encountered while building the app.
 * Twitter API rate limiting made testing a little slower
 * Communication between fragments and their parent fragments and parent activities took some time to get used to.
+* Hit some NullPointerExceptions due to not always using the appropriate onCreate method.

 ## Open-source libraries used